 St. Dionysius Kirche Rhens

-St. Dionysius Church Rhens St Dionysius is situated on a hill south of the old town, outside the city wall.
-It was used as a parish church until 1908.
-The foundation of the church: the rare patrism of Dionysius (first bishop of Paris, died as a martyr in the 3rd century AD) points to her old age.
-Already for the year 874, the existence of a church in Rhens can be proven - whether this was at the same location is not certain, but very probable, because the cemetery at the church was already used during the Frankzeiteit as burial place.
-Corresponding findings were made during the construction of the bypass road.
-The present surviving building dates back to the 11th century.
-The oldest surviving building is the Romanesque western tower with a rooftop roof dating from around 1200.
-The nave and choir in the forms of the late Gothic period belong to the 15th century.
-In the late Middle Ages it was necessary - perhaps at the same time with urbanization and building the wall - to have undergone extensive reconstructions at the church, because chancel and nave are late-Gothic and date from this time.
-When, in 1528, the Reformation was also introduced into Rhens, the church was rebuilt, but it was not - as is often to be read - that the entire church ship was rebuilt.
-The late-Gothic portrayal of St. Christopher on the south wall of the ship, as well as the antipathy of the Protestants against sacred images, dispute this assertion.
-Until 1629 the church served the Protestants as Gotteshaus.
-During this time, the 30-year-old European war (1618-1648) also raged with the accompanying famines and plague waves.
-It is presumed that the Marienheilighäuschen and the Kreuzweg, which both lead to this old church, had been erected at that time.
-The church is also interesting in the interior: high altar, pulpit, wooden ceiling and gallery were designed in the course of the counterreformation around 1700 baroque.
-The latest and most complex reconstruction was carried out between 1987 and 1996.
-Source: Alexander Ritter; Torsten Schrade; Dehio; Editorial staff.
-Ed.
-S.G.
+The foundation of the church: the rare patrocinium of Dionysius (first bishop of Paris, died as a martyr in the 3rd century AD) indicates its great age.
+Already for the year 874 the existence of a church in Rhens is provable - whether it was at the same location is not sure, but very likely, because the cemetery at the church was already used as a burial place during the Frankish period.
+Corresponding finds were made during the construction of the bypass road.
+The present preserved building substance goes back to the 11th century, the oldest preserved building stock is the Romanesque west tower with rhombic roof from the time around 1200.
+The nave and the choir in the forms of the latest Gothic belong to the 15th century.
+In the late Middle Ages, the church must have been extensively rebuilt - perhaps at the same time as the town was founded and the wall was built - because the choir and nave are late Gothic and date from this time.
+When the Reformation was also introduced in Rhens in 1528, the church was again repaired, but not - as is often read - the entire nave was rebuilt.
+The late Gothic depiction of St. Christopher on the south wall of the nave as well as the aversion of the Protestants to images of saints speak against this claim.
+The church served as a place of worship for Protestants until 1629.
+During this time, the 30-year European War (1618-1648) also raged, with its accompanying famines and waves of plague.
+It is believed that the Marian shrine and the Stations of the Cross, both of which lead up to this old church, were built at that time.
+The interior of the church is also worth seeing: High altar, pulpit, wooden ceiling and gallery were decorated in baroque style in the course of the Counter-Reformation around 1700.
+The last extensive renovation inside and outside took place between 1987-1996.
+Source: Alexander Ritter; Torsten Schrade; Dehio; ed.
+Edited by S.G.